 Spire utilized the EJSCREEN tool to identify linguistically isolated populations within the Affected Environment (USEPA 2016).
-Linguistically isolated populations are rare, but are present within the Affected Environment for the 24-inch pipeline in Scott County, Illinois, and St. Charles and St. Louis Counties, Missouri.
+Linguistically isolated populations are rare, but are present within the Affected Environment for the 24-inch pipeline in Scott County, Illinois, and St. Charles and St. Louis Counties, Missouri, and within the Affected Environment for the North County Extension in St. Louis County, Missouri.
 Languages include Asian-Pacific Island, Spanish, other Indo-European, and other unspecified language.